Day One | Tuesday, 6 May 2025

 What is the role of CHPs in solving New Zealand’s housing crisis

-Laying out a vision for how CHPs can achieve the greatest social good
+Laying out a vision for how CHPs can operate in today’s environment

 Determining how government policy will impact the future of the CHP sector